 - Elephants should not be tethered except for welfare reasons

 5. Freedom to express normal patterns of behavior

 - By providing sufficient space and areas where elephants are able and encouraged to dig, bathe, dive, forage, dust bathe etc and company of other elephants ideally in a social structure of mixed sex and age

 Taking elephants out of the logging industry and offering them a safe haven to rest, feed and breed

 Encourage elephant natality

-Our breeding programme aims at increasing the number of elephant biths in Laos
+Our breeding programme aims at increasing the number of elephant births in Laos

-Provide an apropriate natural environment and quality care services to Lao elephants
+Provide an appropriate natural environment and quality care services to Lao elephants

 Re-create social bonds within our elephant group at the 'Socialization Area'.